mercadopago/devsite-docs/guides/additional-content/your-integrations/credentials-v2.en.md

 Each application will have **two pairs of production credentials** and, when applicable to the product, **a pair of test credentials**.

-## Obtaining Credentials
+## Obtaining credentials

-To obtain the credentials, you must first **create an application** within Mercado Pago.
-If you have not created any yet, you can learn how to do it in the [Developer Panel documentation](/developers/en/docs/your-integrations/dashboard#bookmark_create_a_new_application).
+To obtain the credentials, whether for production or testing, you must first **create an application** within Mercado Pago.
+If you have not created any yet, access the [Developer Panel](/developers/en/docs/your-integrations/dashboard#bookmark_create_a_new_application) documentation for more information.

-Next, learn how to obtain your credentials and in what situations you should use them.
+Next, learn how to obtain your credentials and in which situations they should be used.

-## Production Credentials
+## Production credentials

 **Production credentials** are a set of keys that allow you to receive real payments on online stores and other applications.